 The Paraguay Forest Conservation Project is a partnership between local communities, WLT, Guyra Paraguay and Swire Pacific Offshore.
-It is comprised of two key elements, the first, described below, at La Amistad, San Rafael, and the second, still under development, in eastern Alto Paraguay.
+It is comprised of two key elements, the first at La Amistad, San Rafael, and the second in the Chaco-Pantanal at Tobich.
 Other components may added in future.

 Protecting forests and livelihoods at La Amistad, San Rafael

 The Paraguay Forest Conservation Project at La Amistad, San Rafael, will enable the La Amistad community members to improve their farming systems and general well-being and safeguard the forest under their control.
 In the absence of the project, community members will have no choice but to remove further forest on their land, resulting in the release of stored carbon.
-Our Project Design Document, submitted for third-party validation to the CCBA, sets out in detail how the project will proceed.
+Our Project Design Document, submitted for third-party validation to the Climate, Community & Biodiversity Alliance (CCBA), sets out in detail how the project will proceed.
 We summarise the key points below.

 The forests at San Rafael form part of the once-vast Atlantic Rainforest, now the world’s most critically threatened biodiversity hotspot.
 The Atlantic Rainforest biome stretches across four South American countries, Brazil, Paraguay, Argentina and Uruguay.
 Overall it supports some 20,000 plant species of which 40 percent are found nowhere else on Earth.
 950 species of bird are also found here, including numerous endemic species and many that are Critically Endangered.
 93% of the forest is already lost and the remainder is under great pressure.